adringar/icefall/egs/basque_parliament_1_gttsehu/ASR/README.md

 ## 0. Environment setup

-Go to *icefall/egs/basque_parliament_1_gttsehu/envs/* and follow instructions to create the enviroment.
+1. Go to *icefall/egs/basque_parliament_1_gttsehu/envs/* and follow instructions to create the enviroment.

-Export icefall python path:
+2. Export icefall python path:

-$PYTHONPATH - path where icefall has been cloned
+$PYTHONPATH - {path where icefall has been cloned}

 ```bash
 export PYTHONPATH=/tmp/icefall:$PYTHONPATH